 Issuing Variable Rate Debt permits the City to access rates on the very short end of the yield curve.
 The difference in short versus long-term rates varies with the shape of the yield curve and has typically ranged from 100-350 basis points (or 1.0% to 3.5%).
+In recent years, the spread has compressed as the yield curve has flattened and fixed rates have lowered significantly, thus making Fixed Rate debt for longer term financings more attractive at this time.
 By issuing Variable Rate Debt, the issuer is subject to interest rate risk.
 However, Variable Rate Debt has historically been at lower interest rate levels than recognized fixed rate indices, and is generally able to create a natural hedge against changes in the City's Short-Term Investment portfolio.

 Variable Rate Debt should be used for two purposes: (1) as an interim financing device (during construction periods) and (2), subject to limitations, as an integral portion of a long-term strategy to lower the City's effective cost of capital.
-The City's interim variable rate program allows the City to avoid the inefficiency of borrowing for small projects and allows for an aggregation of small projects and, thus, a more cost effective debt management program.
+The City's interim variable rate program allows the City to avoid the inefficiency of borrowing for small projects and allows for an aggregation of small projects and, thus, a more cost-effective debt management program.
 Under either circumstance, when the cycle of long-term rates moves down to or near historic lows, consideration should be given to fixing (converting to a fixed rate to maturity alternative) a portion of the then outstanding Variable Rate Debt to take advantage of the attractive long-term fixed rates.